syscrsh/status2/README.md

 * Have this file `status2.sh` on every networked Machine that I use with tmux.

-* Start a tmux session on the remote Machine that sets up Windows and Panes the way I like it.
+* Start a tmux session on the remote Machine that sets up windows and oanes the way I like it.

-* Have one Window `control` and split this with `htop` and this script.
+* Have one window `control` and split this with `htop` and this script.

 * Execute this script with `watch --color -n1 './status2.sh'` to get a continuous refresh.